Best Personal Finance Tools for Self-Employed Workers 2026

 7. Betterment — Best for Goal-Based Investing with Human Access

-Betterment and Wealthfront get compared constantly, and honestly, they're more similar than different.
-The key distinction: Betterment gives you access to certified financial planners at premium tiers, which matters if you want a human to actually look at your self-employed retirement strategy and tell you whether it makes sense.
-Their goal-based interface also makes it easy to visually separate "vacation fund" money from "retirement" money — which sounds minor but genuinely helps when you're staring at a single brokerage account trying to remember what's earmarked for what.
+Betterment and Wealthfront get compared constantly, and they're honestly more alike than different.
+The real distinction: Betterment gives you access to certified financial planners at premium tiers, which matters if you want a real person to review your self-employed retirement strategy and actually advise you.
+Their goal-based interface also makes it easy to visually separate "vacation fund" money from "retirement" money — sounds small but genuinely helps when you're staring at a single account trying to remember what's earmarked for what.

-For self-employed workers who want automated investing but occasionally need to talk to someone about SEP-IRA contribution limits or tax implications, Betterment hits that middle ground well.
+For self-employed workers who want automated investing but occasionally need to talk to someone about SEP-IRA contribution limits or tax angles, Betterment bridges that gap well.

 Key Features: